LTTM/GMNet/README.md

 ## Acknowledgments

 Our code is derived from the [official Tensorflow implementation of the Deeplab v3](https://github.com/tensorflow/models/tree/master/research/deeplab).

+The dataset is derived from the [Pascal-Part](http://roozbehm.info/pascal-parts/pascal-parts.html) proposed in Chen et al., "Detect What You Can: Detecting and Representing Objects using Holistic Models and Body Parts", CVPR 2014.

+We also acknowledge the work of Zhao et al. "Multi-class Part Parsing with Joint Boundary-Semantic Awareness", ICCV 2019, for providing the 58 labels split (Pascal-Part-58).

 Remember to cite also their work if you use this code.